Clinical Trials (PDQ®)

 - Uncontrolled psychiatric illness or social situation

-- History of Steven Johnson syndrome
+- Prior history of Stevens Johnson syndrome

 Trial Lead Organizations/Sponsors

 Link to the current ClinicalTrials.gov record.